Blue shift (politics): 2018 elections

 One example is the 2018 California's 39th congressional district election.
-This was a hotly contested race for an open seat in the United States House of Representatives that included portions of Orange, Los Angeles, and San Bernardino counties in Southern California.
+This was a closely contested race for an open seat in the United States House of Representatives that included portions of Orange, Los Angeles, and San Bernardino counties in Southern California.
 Republican Young Kim was running against Democrat Gil Cisneros.
 On election night, November 6, Kim held a lead of 3 percentage points and over 15,000 votes over Cisneros.
 However, as the votes were counted over the ensuing weeks, Cisneros overtook Kim in the vote count, and won the election.
 A blue shift occurred in other California races as well – Republican House incumbents Jeff Denham, Mimi Walters and David Valadao were all leading on election night, but ended up losing as mail-in ballots skewed heavily in favor of their Democratic challengers.

 Another notable example of blue shift was the 2018 United States Senate election in Arizona between Republican Martha McSally and Democrat Kyrsten Sinema.
 McSally led the vote count on election night, but Sinema ultimately won the election due to mail-in ballots.
 Democrats initially thought that they had lost that election, when they had actually won.
 In addition to these examples, blue shift has been documented in California, Pennsylvania, Oregon, and Ohio, among other states.